The Runaways: Joan Jett

 Jett went on to work with producer Kenny Laguna and after being rejected by 23 record labels, formed their own label, Blackheart Records, in 1980.
 In doing so, Jett became one of the first female recording artists to found her own record label.
 The label continues to release albums by the Blackhearts and other bands.
 Jett went on to have massive success with a cover of the Arrows' song "I Love Rock 'n' Roll", as well as "Crimson and Clover", "Bad Reputation", and "I Hate Myself for Loving You".
 She also co-starred in the 1987 film Light of Day with Michael J. Fox, and appeared in the 2000 Broadway revival of The Rocky Horror Show as Columbia.
 Jett is on Rolling Stone magazine's list of "The 100 Greatest Guitarists of All Time".
 In 2015, she and her band the Blackhearts were inducted into the Rock and Roll Hall of Fame.

 Sandy West

 West continued her association with John Alcock once the group disbanded.
 She formed the Sandy West Band and toured California throughout the 1980s and 1990s.
-She also did session work with John Entwistle of The Who and became a drum teacher.
-West was diagnosed with lung cancer in 2005 and died from it in October 2006.
-A memorial tribute concert was later held in Los Angeles, featuring the Sandy West Band, Cherie Currie, The Bangles, The Donnas, and Carmine and Vinny Appice, among several others.
+She also did session work with John Entwistle of the Who and became a drum teacher.

+West died from lung cancer in October 2006, having been diagnosed the previous year.
+A memorial tribute concert was later held in Los Angeles, featuring the Sandy West Band, Cherie Currie, the Bangles, the Donnas, and Carmine and Vinny Appice, among several others.

 Micki Steele

-Steele (as Michael Steele) joined the band The Bangles and went on to success with songs such as "Manic Monday", "Walk Like an Egyptian" and "Eternal Flame".
+Steele (as Michael Steele) joined the band the Bangles and went on to success with songs such as "Manic Monday", "Walk Like an Egyptian" and "Eternal Flame".